Thelukepet/course/background/sbt.md

 The official documentation remains rather concise, so let us walk through the process with an actual (but _overly simple_) example of a Spark application written in Scala.

+You can find the sample application in your assignment repository (after accepting it in the classroom).

-Download compressed archive [`rubigdata.tgz`](rubigdata.tgz) from the course website into your Docker container, and unpack the archive.
+Alternatively, download a compressed archive [`rubigdata.tgz`](rubigdata.tgz) with the same code from the course website into your Docker container, and unpack the archive.

 ```
 cd /hathi-client/spark